 Best Barraba Caravan Park

 While there are many NSW caravan parks you may consider, the best place to camp in Barraba is the three-acre Barraba caravan park.
 This park features many drive-thru spots making it easy for campers to park their caravans.
-Large shade trees ensure that that caravans stay cool even on the hottest days.
+Large shade trees ensure that those caravans stay cool even on the hottest days.
 A large barbecue area makes meal preparation easy at this caravan park accommodation.
 Alternatively, use the camp ovens and the well-maintained fire pits.
 Do laundry at the facility on the grounds.

 If you prefer not to cook, then check out the Asian restaurant in the bowling alley across the street.
 Relax in the evening by watching digital television.
 If you have friends who prefer not to stay in your caravan, then the park also has five cabins that can be rented.
 These cabins are fully stocked with everything and include a full kitchen.

-Plan your trip now to go on holiday in Barraba.
+Plan your trip now to go on holiday to Barraba.
 You will build memories lasting a lifetime in this friendly city that offers so much to do.
 Book your caravan stay and make sure that your caravan is in great shape.
 Enjoy hiking the trails watching for birds, exploring old mining operations and exploring the thriving art community.
 You will be so glad you came that you will want to come again very soon.